chrismedrela/django-workshop/docs/permissions.rst

 The currently logged-in user’s permissions are stored in the template variable ``{{ perms }}``.
-This is an instance of ``django.contrib.auth.context_processors.PermWrapper``, which is a template- friendly proxy of permissions.
+This is an instance of ``django.contrib.auth.context_processors.auth``, which is a template- friendly proxy of permissions.
+YOu need to add it in settings.py:

 The ``{{ perms }}`` can be used like this: